 Well, not quite.
-As it turned out, the S2000 became more of a closing act than an opening salvo, as Honda’s as attention turned toward more mundane and quirky conveyances like the Insight, Element, Ridgeline, and eventually the Crosstour.
+As it turned out, the S2000 became more of a closing act than an opening salvo, as Honda’s attention turned toward more mundane and quirky conveyances like the Insight, Element, Ridgeline, and eventually the Crosstour.
 Sigh….

 But let’s not go there.
 Let’s recall the days of Shigeru Uehara, the executive chief engineer of the original Acura NSX (also the Integra Type-R, come to think of it).
 Supported by a corporate vision that celebrated exotic, cutting edge design and high performance technology, Shigeru-san followed his groundbreaking NSX with the Honda S2000.
 It was his swan-song.

 And boy, did it sing!
-Making 240 horsepower from the combination of torque and high engine speed in the Honda tradition, the original “AP1” 2.0-litre S2000 (2000-2003) redlined at a screaming 8,900 rpm (peak horsepower arrived at 8,300 rpm), emitting a joyful wail from its dual exhausts at every change from the slick, close-ratio, six-speed gearbox.
+Making 240 horsepower from the combination of torque developed from high engine speed in the Honda tradition, the original “AP1” 2.0-litre S2000 (2000-2003) redlined at a screaming 8,900 rpm (peak horsepower arrived at 8,300 rpm), emitting a joyful wail from its dual exhausts at every change from the slick, close-ratio, six-speed gearbox.
 It was, at the time, the most powerful naturally aspirated production four-cylinder engine in the world.
 Too fun!
 Too crazy!

 Well, a bit too crazy, it turned out (although these engines, packed with racing technology, didn’t blow up or anything).
-It’s just that they didn’t have much when it came to acceleration at lower rpm’s (so cherished in the North American market), so for the 2004-2009 models (designated AP2), the 153 pound-feet of torque at 7,500 rpm was increased to 162 lb-ft at more conservative 6,500 rpm (at 3,500 rpm, torque was up by 10 percent) and the unchanged peak horsepower was achieved at 7,800 rpm, redlining at 8,000.
+It’s just that they didn’t have much when it came to acceleration at lower rpm’s (so cherished in the North American market), so for the 2004-2009 models (designated AP2), the 153 pound-feet of torque at 7,500 rpm was increased to 162 lb-ft at more conservative 6,500 rpm (while at 3,500 rpm, torque was up by 10 percent) and the unchanged peak horsepower was achieved at 7,800 rpm, redlining at 8,000.
 Gear ratios were tweaked, displacement increased to 2.2L and appreciably more midrange power was the result.
-It was still tricky to launch, though.
+It could still be tricky to launch, though.

 Still, the S2000 was never about instant power from standstill; the punch came at about 6,000 rpm when Honda’s two-stage valve timing system (VTEC) switched between its two sets of exhaust and intake cams.
 Right foot firmly on the floor, you get this extra kick in each gear as you approach 6K, where the engine just opens up and flies.
-There it, and you, find the S2000’s happy place.
+That’s where it, and you, find the S2000’s happy place.

 We didn’t get too many S2000s in Canada, with Honda selling a mere 2,232 examples here over its ten model years (2000-2009).
-One reason might have been the price: a bit over $50,000, putting it firmly in the luxury sport category Another reason may have been the lack of an available automatic transmission (I know, but the option was available in Boxsters and Z3s…).
+One reason might have been the price: a bit over $50,000, putting it firmly in the luxury sport category.
+Another reason may have been the lack of an available automatic transmission (I know, but the option was available in Boxsters and Z3s…).

 However, right from the get-go, you received a lot for your $50K.
 The S2000 arrived with many features that were initially extra cost or unavailable on competitors from Porsche, Mercedes-Benz and BMW.
 The six-speed gearbox, for example, leather interior, power convertible top, xenon HID headlights, torque-sensing (Torsen) limited-slip differential, aluminum pedals, and that sexy and distinctive (at the time) engine start button were all standard.

 I purchased mine in 2010.
-It’s a 2007 “AP2” model accessorized with factory side strakes and trunk spoiler.
+It’s a 2007 “AP2” model accessorized with factory side strakes and trunk lip spoiler.
 Enthusiasts will know that dressed in New Formula Red, it’s not a Canadian-market car (we didn’t get red in 2007).
 Personally imported from the US, this car, like many others (thousands?) eventually found their way north of the border because by 2007 our dollar was approaching parity with the US.
-Given that a US-market S2000 retailed new in the $33,000 range you can see there was a window of opportunity for Canadians to pick up used ones at comparatively bargain prices (Honda never did reduce the S2000 MSRP in Canada to reflect the new exchange rates).
+Given that a US-market S2000 retailed new in the $34,000 range, you can see there was a window of opportunity for Canadians to pick up used ones at comparatively bargain prices (Honda never did reduce the S2000 MSRP in Canada to reflect the new exchange rates).

 Over the years, S2000 exterior and interior details changed, but subtly.
 Only the sharp-eyed will notice the 2007’s updated headlight array, oval exhaust tips and AP2 “version 2” rims.